-Everyone's favorite frontiersman was a Halloween staple of the mid-1950s.
+Everyone’s favorite frontiersman was a Halloween staple of the mid-1950s.
 Boys (and men) everywhere were charmed by Davy Crockett, especially after the Disney series aired from 1954 to 1955 and Davy Crockett: King of the Wild Frontier hit theaters in 1955.
 Faux raccoon cap?
 Check.
 Rugged good looks and captivating storytelling ability?
 Check, check.
-Even today, that distinctive cap can easily transform you into this classic character.
-Here are another 17 genius ideas for last-minute Halloween costumes.
+Speaking of new frontiers, your Halloween tradition may be changing soon!

 1956: Anna Leonowens